dmitryflynn/NetRecon/README.md

 ## Legal Notice

-> **NetLogic Replace is intended for authorized security assessments, penetration testing, and network administration only.**
+> **NetLogic is intended for authorized security assessments, penetration testing, and network administration only.**
 > Scanning hosts without explicit written permission is illegal in most jurisdictions.
 > The author assumes no liability for unauthorized use.